 4. Pantai Jerman (Near South Kuta)

-A wide, quiet beach near the airport perimeter road with a direct view straight across the Indian Ocean and almost no tourists.
+Pantai Jerman is a quiet sunset beach near the airport perimeter road, about 15 minutes south of central Kuta.
+It has a direct view straight across the Indian Ocean and almost no tourists.

 - Where: about 15 minutes south of central Kuta by scooter.